 Overview

 Remote therapy sessions via video or phone.
 Documentation must note the modality used, participant locations, technology issues, and compliance with state telehealth regulations.
-When using the BIRP Notes format in telehealth settings, documentation requirements may differ from other environments.
+When using the BIRP Notes format in telehealth settings, documentation requirements and best practices differ from other environments based on specific operational, compliance, and billing needs.

 How to Document BIRP Notes for Telehealth